stefanofa/awesome/TOPICS.md

 ## ai-memory

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A SQL-native, LLM-agnostic layer that turns agent execution and interactions into structured, persistent state for production systems.
+A SQL-native, LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

 *   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
 The Memory API for the AI era.

 ## aiagent

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A SQL-native, LLM-agnostic layer that turns agent execution and interactions into structured, persistent state for production systems.
+A SQL-native, LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

 *   [cossistantcom/cossistant](https://github.com/cossistantcom/cossistant) - Open-source, customer support platform with fully customizable AI support agents for developers / startups shipping SaaS.

 ## long-short-term-memory

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A SQL-native, LLM-agnostic layer that turns agent execution and interactions into structured, persistent state for production systems.
+A SQL-native, LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

 ## memori-ai

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A SQL-native, LLM-agnostic layer that turns agent execution and interactions into structured, persistent state for production systems.
+A SQL-native, LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

 ## memory

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A SQL-native, LLM-agnostic layer that turns agent execution and interactions into structured, persistent state for production systems.
+A SQL-native, LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

 *   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
 The Memory API for the AI era.